Hey-Salad/jennie-fit/README.md

 ## Overview 🌟

 Jenne-Fit revolutionizes tennis training by combining cutting-edge AI technology with robotics.
 Our system provides real-time analysis, automated ball collection, and personalized coaching to enhance your tennis game.

+> 🚧 **Project Status**: Currently in development.
+First code release expected in two weeks.
+This repository currently serves as a roadmap and project planning space.

 ## Features 🚀